Dancing-Github/EgoDynamic4D/README.md

 # EgoDynamic4D Dataset from AAAI 2026 paper: [Understanding Dynamic Scenes in Egocentric 4D Point Clouds](https://arxiv.org/abs/2508.07251)

-🚀 **EgoDynamic4D dataset is coming soon.**
+🚀 **EgoDynamic4D QA dataset has been released.**

-This repository hosts the official release of **EgoDynamic4D**, a large-scale egocentric **4D dynamic scene understanding** benchmark introduced in our AAAI 2026 paper:
+This repository hosts the official implementation of **EgoDynamic4D**, a large-scale egocentric **4D dynamic scene understanding** benchmark introduced in our AAAI 2026 paper:

 > **Understanding Dynamic Scenes in Egocentric 4D Point Clouds**